dentarg/auth0-blog/_posts/2017-12-22-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 commit;
 ```

-We are on purpose adding the Ñ letter from spanish, and こんにちは (Kon'nichiwa) which is hello in japanese to have a non-ascii stuff, and see if it's handled correctly.
+We deliberately added the Ñ letter from spanish, and こんにちは (Kon'nichiwa) which is hello in japanese to have a non-ascii stuff, and see if it's handled correctly.

 So, let's start with RJDBC: